 Does that make sense to you?
 It should.

 1. Rising Costs & Reduced Revenue

-Rising costs and reduced revenue are one of the biggest challenges SMEs are facing.
+Rising costs and reduced revenue are among the biggest challenges SMEs face.
 One million businesses agree and for different reasons.
 Some of these include inflation, cost of raw materials, insurance costs, low demand for products and services, and other general business costs.

 And many have taken to increasing prices of products and services or cutting staff.
 However, is that the right way to combat this challenge?